d12frosted/elpa-mirror/stable-melpa/nix-mode-readme.txt

+;;; Commentary:

-A major mode for editing Nix expressions (.nix files).
-See the Nix manual for more information available at https://nixos.org/nix/manual/.
+;; A major mode for editing Nix expressions (.nix files).
+See the Nix manual ;; for more information available at https://nixos.org/nix/manual/.